The Most Beautiful Places in Illinois Feature Waterfalls, Stunning Vistas, and Wildflowers

 Southern Illinois

 This massive 280,000-acre southern Illinois national forest is simultaneously the state’s most beautiful natural attraction and its best kept secret.
-Revel in the sweeping views from atop Fountain Bluff, where the snow dusted trees give way to the crisp Mississippi River.
-And the iconic year-round Garden of the Gods Wilderness is a great place to set up a year-round campsite or get some serious steps along the 160-mile River to River Trail.
+Revel in the sweeping views from atop Fountain Bluff, complete with sweeping panoramas of the mighty Mississippi River.
+And the iconic Garden of the Gods Wilderness is a great place to set up a year-round campsite or get some serious steps along the 160-mile River to River Trail.

 Starved Rock State Park